RickStrahl/Snippets-MarkdownMonster-Addin/Readme.md

 }
 ```

-> #### Early pre-release
-> This version is a pre-release version so installation and configuration is manual for now.
-Please see instructions below.

 ### Expansion Keys
 You can also create a *shortcut* extension key combination.
 When you type the key sequence and wait for the type timeout (around 800ms) the snippet is expanded in place to allow for keyboard based extension.